-Stock option awards are granted with an exercise price of no less than 100% of estimated fair market value on the date of grant.
-Time based awards generally vest over four years as follows, subject to the optionee's continuing service: (i) one fourth of the total number of shares vest and become exercisable on the one-year anniversary; 1/48th of the total number of shares subject to the option vest and become exercisable on each monthly anniversary thereafter for the remaining three years, or (ii) 1/48th of the total number of shares subject to the option vest and become exercisable each month over four years.
+Option awards are generally granted with an exercise price of no less than 100% of estimated fair market value on the date of grant.
+Time based awards generally vest over four years as follows: one fourth of the total number of shares vest and become exercisable on the one-year anniversary; 1/48th of the total number of shares subject to the option vest and become exercisable on each monthly anniversary thereafter for the remaining 3 years.
+The purpose of the Plans is to provide a means by which eligible recipients of stock awards may be given an opportunity to benefit from increases in the value of the common stock in order to retain or procure the services of the employees, members of the Board and consultants.